-The total assets of the businesses covered by this release totalled over £2,700 billion at the end of 2009.
-In any quarter these businesses can acquire over £400 billion of assets and dispose of broadly the same level.
-Net investment is the difference between these substantial levels of acquisitions and disposals.
-It can therefore be volatile.
+The total assets of the businesses covered by this release were valued at around £3,000 billion at the end of 2010, 10 per cent up on the level at the end of 2009.
+On average in each quarter of 2010, these businesses acquired and disposed of nearly £400 billion of assets.
+Net investment is the difference between these substantial levels of acquisitions and disposals and can therefore be volatile.

 r = revised data